pratikghaware/pratikghaware/README.md

 ## About Me
 👋 Hi, I’m @pratikghaware Live in Virar, Maharashtra.
--  Completed graduation 2021 in specialization in Electronics and telecommunication Engineering.
+-  Completed graduation in 2021 in specialization in Electronics and telecommunication Engineering.

 ## Interests